Steaunk/PipeFusion/README.md

 ***Facing Sora Era, still investing in NVLink and high-bandwidth networks for Serving long-sequence Diffusion Models?
 With PipeFusion, PCIe and Ethernet is enough!***

 The project provides a suite of efficient parallel inference appoaches for Diffusion Models.
-The backend networks of the diffusion model primarily include U-Net and Transfors (DiT).
+The backend networks of the diffusion model primarily include U-Net and Transformers (DiT).
 Both of these can be applied to DiT, and some methods can also be used for U-Net.

 1. Tensor Parallelism.
 (DiT, U-Net)
 2. Sequence Parallelism, including Ulysses and Ring Attention: (DiT)